UofABioinformaticsHub/GumCreek2012/scripts/03_snpAnalysis.md

 ### Testing for Structure in 2012

 This model tests:
-H~0~: No association between genotypes and collection region
+H<sub>0</sub>: No association between genotypes and collection region
-H~A~: An association exists between genotypes and collection region
+H<sub>A</sub>: An association exists between genotypes and collection region

 ```r